McKennie’s landmark goal helps Juve snatch 2-1 win v Torino

 Cristiano Ronaldo had been rested for last week’s disappointing draw at newly promoted Benevento but had scored his 750th career goal midweek, against Dynamo Kyiv in the Champions League, and was back in the starting lineup again on Saturday.

-Torino had only picked up six points from its opening nine matches but stunned Juventus by taking a shock lead in the ninth minute as the home defense failed to deal with a corner and it came through to Nkoulou, who tapped it in from close range.
+Torino stunned Juventus by taking a shock lead in the ninth minute as the home defense failed to deal with a corner and the ball came through to Nkoulou, who tapped it in from close range.

 Juventus had only one shot on target in the first half and didn’t really improve after the break.
-Juan Cuadrado thought he had leveled but it was ruled out as Bonucci was offside.
+Cuadrado thought he had leveled but it was ruled out as Bonucci was offside.

 Cuadrado did help to set up the equalizer when, following a corner, he floated the ball back into the area for McKennie to head into the bottom right corner.